Gregorio Sablan: 2008

 Sitting Resident Representative Pedro A. Tenorio, a Republican, announced his candidacy for the new office.
-David Cing, a former member of the Northern Mariana Islands Senate, received the nomination of the Democratic Party of the Northern Mariana Islands, which is not officially affiliated with the national Democratic Party.
+David Cing, a former member of the Northern Mariana Islands Senate, received the nomination of the Democratic Party of the Northern Mariana Islands, which was not officially affiliated with the national Democratic Party.
 Seven independents also ran for the office, including Sablan.
 Although Sablan was traditionally affiliated with the Democratic Party, he chose to run as an independent.

 In the CNMI's first federal election, fewer than 13,000 people registered to vote in the election, and 79 percent of those who registered voted in the election.

 During the campaign, Sablan stated that as delegate, he would seek to bring more federal funding for education, more federal funding for health care, and federal funding for a more productive search for effective alternative energy sources to the CNMI.
 He also said that as delegate he will introduce and pursue passage of submerged lands legislation that would give the CNMI economic rights and regulation for submerged lands and waters out 200 miles from the islands.
 He also supports federal funding for a United States Coast Guard station in the CNMI, although one already exists in neighboring Guam.

 Sablan was elected the CNMI's first delegate to the House of Representatives on November 4, 2008, receiving 2,474 votes, or 23% of the vote.
 He defeated Tenorio, who received 20%, by only 357 votes.
 Other close competitors included fellow independents John Gonzales, who received 18.73% of the vote, and Juan Lizama, who received 17.34%.

 2010

-In a four-way race, Sablan received 4,896 votes (43%) defeating the Covenant Party's Joe Camacho (2,744), the Republican Party's former Governor Juan Babauta (1,978) and Democrat former Lieutenant Governor Jesus Borja (1,707) in the 2010 general election.
+In a four-way race, Sablan received 4,896 votes (43%) defeating the Covenant Party's Joe Camacho (2,744), the Republican Party's former Governor Juan Babauta (1,978) and Democratic Party's former Lieutenant Governor Jesus Borja (1,707) in the 2010 general election.